jsmod2-java-c/JSmod2-Core/README.md

 * We recommend you to set up on Windows 2008 - the latest / Ubuntu Server 18.04.2 LTS

-* Python and Pip are required
+* If you want to install automatically, Python and Pip are required

-> Automatically install JSmod2:
+> Auto-install JSmod2:

 * Download: [release](https://github.com/jsmod2-java-c/JSmod2-Core/releases)

-If there's no problem, then enter the following text in the terminal:
+If there's no problem, please enter the following text in the terminal:

 `cd /path/to/jsmod2 & python3 -m pip install requirement.txt`